Welcome to Clarkson University.

 Serving as Clarkson's 16th president since 2003, Tony Collins is a regional and national advocate for higher education - industrial partnerships that couple research discovery and engineering innovation with enterprise for commercialization and economic development with a focus on advancing sustainable energy solutions and environmental technology innovation

-He is the Chair-Elect of the Association of Independent Technological Institutions (AITU), a member of New York's Reimagining Education Task Force to assist schools and higher education institutions adopt technological innovations to open safely in the wake of the COVID-19 pandemic, and the emeritus chair of New York's Commission for Independent Colleges and Universities.
+He is the Chair-Elect of the Association of Independent Technological Institutions (AITU), a member of New York's Reimagine Education Task Force to assist schools and higher education institutions adopt technological innovations to open safely in the wake of the COVID-19 pandemic, and the emeritus chair of New York's Commission for Independent Colleges and Universities.

 Our Response to the National Call for More STEM Education